What we do can be grouped into four categories. For more information on each click one of the links below.

 By highlighting the essential features of a MAP with its focus on inter-generational living we have identified and described related sets of standards so that precincts can be self-assessed by developers, planners and community members in the design and planning stage.
-High ratings indicate features that meet a high level of MAP outcome.
+High ratings indicate features that meet a high level of MAP outcomes.
 Lower ratings suggest areas that require further consideration and development.

 To access the MAPs Assessment tool click here.

-Community consultation kit for developers
+Community consultation – practical hints for developers

 Setting up a Community Hub